AxOS-project/docs/src/content/docs/get-started/post.md

 # Search for a package
 epsi search package1 package2 package3
 epsi -Ss package1 package2 package3

+# Refresh repositories and update the package database
+epsi sync
+epsi -y
+epsi sy
 ```
 You can find the usage of the command by running `epsi --help` or `epsi -h`.
+More infos on [Epsilon's guide](/docs/guides/epsilon).

 Epsilon has a lot more packages than the other package managers, as it also searches in the AUR (Arch User Repository).